Clinical Trial

 - AST < 3 x ULN

-- Participants with seizure disorder may be enrolled if seizures are well-controlled.
-Patients on non-enzyme-inducing anticonvulsants may be excluded pending interaction(s) with the study drug.
+- Participants with a seizure disorder may be enrolled if seizures are well-controlled.
+Participants on non-enzyme-inducing anticonvulsants may be excluded pending interaction(s) with the study drug.

-- Signs and symptoms of neurologic deficit must be stable for > 1 week prior to enrollment
+- Signs and symptoms of neurologic deficit must be stable for > 1 week prior to registration.

 - The effects of TGFβi NK cells on the developing human fetus are unknown.
 For this reason and because TGFβi NK cells as well as other therapeutic agents used in this trial are known to be teratogenic, women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry, for the duration of study participation and 6 months after completion of TGFβi NK cells administration.
 Should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately.

-- Corticosteroids: Participants who are receiving dexamethasone must be on a stable or decreasing dose for 1-week prior to registration.
+- Corticosteroids: Participants who are receiving dexamethasone must be on a stable or decreasing dose for at least 1 week prior to registration.
+The patient’s steroid dose should be no more than a steroid-equivalent of dexamethasone 0.1 mg/kg/day (or maximum 4mg/day; whichever is the lower dose) at the time of enrollment.

 Exclusion Criteria

-- Tumor involvement that would require ventricular, brainstem, or posterior fossa injection or access through a ventricle or risk of ventricular penetration in order to deliver the TGFβi NK cells.
+- Tumor involvement that would require ventricular or brainstem injection or access through a ventricle or significant risk of ventricular penetration in order to deliver the TGFβi NK cells.

 - Participants undergoing needle or open biopsy.